TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 ## SnappyData Command Line Utility

-Instead of starting SnappyData cluster using SSH scripts, individual components can be configured, started and stopped on a system using these commands.
+Instead of starting SnappyData cluster using SSH scripts, individual components can be configured, started and stopped on a system locally using these commands.

 ```
 $ bin/snappy locator start  -dir=/node-a/locator1